Skip to content

 Our experience has shown that if there is a way to cheat the system, your participants will find it.
 This is why you need comprehensive terms and conditions to clarify the rules with those cheeky rule-breakers!

-During the incentive, you will be collecting data on participants’ activity in order to report to the wider team the progress of the incentive versus the goals set.
-Granting participants access to their own progress information takes things to the next level and encourages them to maximise their efforts to gain further rewards.
+During your channel sales incentive programme, you will collect data on participants’ activity to report to the wider team the progress of the incentive versus the goals set.
+Granting participants access to their progress information takes things to the next level and encourages them to maximise their efforts to gain further rewards.

 Incentive portals or leader boards are one way of providing this information, plus it has been proven to reduce the number of queries you receive on progress as partners can self-serve.